-1,500 in Nepal (2001 census), decreasing.
-1,200 in the original language area.
+1,170 (2011 census), decreasing.
+Mostly in original area.
 High language loss among those who have left the language area.
 Ethnic population: 1,150 (2011 census).

 Cut off from the Lhomi, with more links to Tibet.
 Some intermarriage with Lhomi and Tibetan.
 The people call themselves Sherpa.
 They do not have a specific language name which groups all varieties of the language together and distinguishes the language from other Tibetan languages.
 The word “Walungge” comes from a name of one of the main villages in the language area.
 Buddhist.